mukund109/vow/README.md

 * apostrophe in "display_name" of demo datasets throws off sql syntax

 pre-release checklist
-* [FH] a new url is created even for the same view
-  * persistent urls?
 * [FH] max width when first opening
 * [FH] histogram bars
 * [FH] display large numbers nicely
 * [FH] columns have the same width, to make them easier to see
-* [FH] cols should be first rendered with a default max-width with overflow set to hidden, pressing "v" should toggle between "overflow-hidden", "one-line" and "wrap", call it "Adjust width"
 * [FM] tooltip on sort sign?
 * [FM] button to open new sheet with filters
 * [FM] add buttons for toggling width of column with shortcut tooltips
 * [FM] column hover - buttons and [shortcut], and "help"
-* [FM] freeze header row
 * [FM] multi-line cols should remain multi-line after an operation
 * [F] on zoom, sheet window size shouldn't change
 * [F] all "help" should link to command palette